motebus/ultrabook/Ultranet Apps/jBuilder/How to/Add or Edit or Remove Dock pages.md

 2. Assign a name to the dock page inside the Title field.
 3. In the Icon Url field enter the url of icon image you want to use for the dock page when it is unselected.
 We recommend finding icons on https://www.flaticon.com.
 Once you have found your icon, right-click on the icon image and select ‘Copy Image Address’, then paste into the Icon Url field & Active Icon url field.
-4. Optional: in the Active Icon Url field enter the url/file path of the icon image you want to use for the page when it is selected.
-If left empty, the image from the Icon Image field above will be used.
-5. Hit Confirm after you are done.
+4. Hit Confirm after you are done.
 Your new dock page icon should now be visible on the dock at the bottom of the jBoard.

 #### Edit a dock page name and icon
 1. Right-click on the dock page icon on the dock at the bottom of the jBoard.